 ALL JUVENILE ARRAIGNMENTS

-All juvenile arraignments (first appearances) are continued for 42 days as follows:
+All non-mandatory arraignments are continued as follows:

 If you are on probation, scheduled appointments will be conducted by telephone at your scheduled time.
 If you have any questions, please contact juvenile probation at (719) 562-3805 and adult probation at (719) 562-3815.

 All Community Service Programs are suspended until May 29, 2020.